Apple’s iPhone X the best yet, reviewers say

 While the feature works even if the user changes their appearance, wearing sunglasses for instance, it may not work as well if some key facial features are obscured.

-CNET reviewer Scott Stein posted pictures of himself with various props, giving FaceID a thumbs up under most circumstances.

 "I tried the phone with at least five of my coworkers.
-None of their faces unlocked it – although none of them look remotely like me," he said, adding that all the tests worked far better than Samsung's face unlock feature on the Galaxy Note 8.
+None of their faces unlocked it – although none of them look remotely like me," CNET reviewer Scott Stein said.

-Reviewers said FaceID, as well as the lack of a home button, would take some getting used to.

-Reviewers said Apple had given guidance that the system works best at a distance of 25 to 50 centimeters away from your face, or about 10 to 20 inches.
+Reviewers said Apple had given guidance that the system works best at a distance of 25 to 50 centimeters away from your face.

-The iPhone X also has wireless charging and is the first time Apple has used an OLED display.
+The iPhone X has three cameras, one in front and two at the back, which reviewers said were "top notch" and the best so far in an iPhone.

+The device's battery seemed to last up to a day, even after running heavy-duty apps, reviewers said.

-"The iPhone X display is the best display I've ever seen on a smartphone," said CNBC's Todd Haselton.
+This is the first time Apple has used an OLED display, which CNBC's Todd Haselton said was the best display he had ever seen on a smartphone.

-"I had my doubts before going into the review because Samsung's Galaxy S8 and Galaxy Note 8 smartphones were at the top of my list.
-But Apple took screens from Samsung and had its engineers fine tune them."

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.